 Asking your parents for a few dollars for gas can be tricky enough.
 So how do you broach the topic of money when thousands of dollars are in question?

 How and when do you talk to your parents about paying for college?
 “Of course, the cost of college weighs heavily on my mind,” says Betty Ouren, parent of college and high school students who has no doubt “that it is worth the cost.”
-According to the Department of Education, the average cost for college increased 15 percent between 2008 and 2010, making the conversation about cost especially daunting.
-Yet, it’s a conversation that must be had, and the sooner the better.
+It’s a conversation that must be had, and the sooner the better.
 A common mistake families make is starting to discuss cost after their student receives acceptances.

 When to do it?
 Now!